Jasmila Žbanić

-Jasmila Žbanić (/bs/; born 19 December 1974) is a Bosnian film director, screenwriter and producer.
+Jasmila Žbanić (Јасмила Жбанић, /bs/; born 19 December 1974) is a Bosnian film director, screenwriter and producer.
 She has received numerous accolades, including nominations for the Academy Award and two BAFTA Awards. Žbanić has also won the Golden Bear at the Berlin Film Festival and has been nominated for the Golden Lion at the Venice Film Festival.

 She is known for writing and directing the 2020 war drama film Quo Vadis, Aida?, which earned her nominations for the Academy Award for Best Foreign Language Film, the BAFTA Award for Best Film Not in the English Language and the BAFTA Award for Best Direction.

 Early life

 Žbanić was born in Sarajevo on 19 December 1974 into a Bosniak family. Žbanić went to local schools before attending the Academy of Performing Arts in Sarajevo, where she got a degree.
 She worked for a time in the United States as a puppeteer in the Vermont-based Bread and Puppet Theater and as a clown in a Lee De Long workshop.
 In 1997, she founded the artist's association "Deblokada" alongside her husband Damir Ibrahimović, and started making documentaries and short films.